Shopify vs WordPress — Which Platform is Better?

 (I discuss all these in more depth later on in this post.)

 Now, this Shopify vs WordPress comparison is going to focus on the self-hosted version of Wordpress.
-The idea behind this is to let readers see how an ‘all-in-one’ hosted solution (Shopify) compares to an open-source platform requiring more hands-on configuration (WordPress).
+My aim in doing so is to show you how an ‘all-in-one’ hosted solution (Shopify) compares to an open-source platform requiring more hands-on configuration (WordPress).
+It also reflects the fact that most professional WordPress ecommerce websites involve the self-hosted version.

 What sort of users are Shopify and WordPress aimed at?